 Dig a trench with a recommended depth of 8 inches and a width of 6 inches at the top of the area you have seeded.
 After you do this, insert the top edge of the matting into the trench and pin the fabric into the ground using a rubber mallet.
 Backfill the trench.

 Step 3 – UNROLL JUTE MATTING AND BACKFILL

 Carefully unroll the jute matting down the slope.
-Make sure that the top end of the mat is compacted on the trench by backfilling the area you dug out.
+Make sure that the top end of the mat is compacted on the trench by backfilling the area you have dug.
 This will help the erosion control product to be securely held.
 (See Step 2)

-The jute matting should be pinned using 3 U-shaped pins to be placed on the right end, center, and left end of the fabric.
+The jute matting should be pinned using 3 U-shaped pins to be placed on the right end, centre, and left the end of the fabric.
 It is recommended that you use 3 pins per square meter to ensure that the fabric remains fully intact to the ground.